grafana/grafana/docs/sources/http_api/access_control.md

 | 403  | Access denied                                                                      |
 | 500  | Unexpected error.
 Refer to body and/or server logs for more details.               |

-### Update a custom role
+### Update a role

 `PUT /api/access-control/roles/:uid`

-Update the role with the given UID, and it's permissions with the given UID.
-The operation is idempotent and all permissions of the role will be replaced with what is in the request.
-You would need to increment the version of the role with each update, otherwise the request will fail.
+Update the role with the given UID, and its permissions.
+The operation is idempotent and all permissions of the role will be replaced based on the request content.
+You need to increment the version of the role with each update, otherwise the request will fail.

+You can update `custom` roles and `basic` roles permissions.
+However `fixed` roles cannot be updated.

 #### Required permissions